Download eBooks & Wiring Diagrams (FREE)

 Most common household plumbing fittings are manufactured to standard 1/2″ and 3/4″ threads, called National Pipe Thread (NPT).
 Since we recommend using 1/2″ PEX tubing, we recommend 1/2″ NPT fittings.

-‘Male’ & ‘female’ terminology is commonly used to descrive plumbing fittings.
-The male end has threads on the outside of the fitting and the female end has threads on the inside of the fitting.
-To make a connection between two fittings, the male end is inserted into the female end.
+‘Male’ & ‘female’ terminology is commonly used to describe plumbing fittings.
+The male end has threads on the outside of the fitting, and the female end has threads on the inside of the fitting.
+The male end is inserted into the female end to connect two fittings.

 Indicating male and female NPT fittings